 The user has two options for calibrating the stationary position of the RTCM Base Station:

-* NTRIP-Client Connection: Please use this option to calibrate your RTCM Base Station with centimeter-accurate position.
+* NTRIP-Client Connection: Use this option to calibrate your RTCM Base Station with centimeter-accurate position.
 To do this, you need an external RTCM input-stream from an appropriate correction-data service-provider with centimeter accuracy.
 Depending on your service-level, ANavS® can do this also for you.
-The advantage of this modus is a precise relative and absolute position estimation of your rover equipt with MSRTK Module and ANavS® sensor fusion.
+The advantage of this mode is a precise relative and absolute position estimation of your rover equipt with MSRTK Module and ANavS® sensor fusion.

-An Example of a defined RTCM-stream with default settings:
+An Example of a defined RTCM-stream with our ANavS cloud based correction data service would be: